-1 released and discharged with respect thereto and the Bond Owners shall look only to the
+1 2 released and discharged with respect thereto and the Bond Owners shall look only to the District for the payment of such Bonds; provided, however, that before being required to

-2 District for the payment of such Bonds; provided, however, that before being required to make such payment to the District, the Paying Agent shall, at the expense of District, cause to
+3 make such payment to the District, the Paying Agent shall, at the expense of District, cause to be mailed to the Owners of all such Bonds, at their respective addresses appearing on the

-3 be mailed to the Owners of all such Bonds, at their respective addresses appearing on the registration books, a notice that said moneys remain unclaimed and that, after a date in said
+$\begin{bmatrix} 3 \\ 4 \end{bmatrix}$ registration books, a notice that said moneys remain unclaimed and that, after a date in said notice, which date shall not be less than thirty (30) days after the date of mailing such notice,

-4 notice, which date shall not be less than thirty (30) days after the date of mailing such notice, the balance of such moneys then unclaimed will be returned to the District.
+5 the balance of such moneys then unclaimed will be returned to the District.

-5 Section 28.
+6 Section 28.
 Effective Date .
-This Resolution shall take effect immediately upon
+This Resolution shall take effect immediately upon its passage.

-6 its passage.

 7 The foregoing resolution was adopted by the Board of Supervisors of the County of

 8 Riverside on June 2, 2015.

 9 COUNTY OF RIVERSIDE

-10 By: Chairman
+10 B V ·

-11 Chairman
+11 By:Chairman

 12 ATTEST:

 13

 14 Clerk of the Board of Supervisors

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24

 25

 26

 27

+28

-28 28
+۷۵ ا 28

-EXHIBIT A

-FORM OF DISTRICT RESOLUTION
+EXHIBIT A FORM OF DISTRICT RESOLUTION